freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### January 14, 2022
+1. React is a popular JavaScript front end development library.
+This course will teach you React for beginners.
+Learn about props, state, async functions, JSX, and more.
+Along the way, you'll build 8 real-world projects, and solve more than 140 interactive coding challenges.
+(12 hour YouTube course): https://www.freecodecamp.org/news/free-react-course-2022/

+2. Learn to solve 10 of the most common coding job interview problems.
+You'll learn classics like Valid Anagram, Minimum Window Substring, Kth permutation, and Largest Rectangle in Histogram.
+(2 hour YouTube course): https://www.freecodecamp.org/news/10-common-coding-interview-problems-solved/

+3. Code your own Instagram clone full-stack Android app.
+You'll learn how to use Flutter for coding the native app and user interface.
+You'll also learn how to use Firebase for your database and authentication.
+You can sit back and watch or code along at home using the codebase repository on GitHub.
+(7 hour YouTube course): https://www.freecodecamp.org/news/code-a-full-stack-instagram-clone-with-flutter-and-firebase/

+4. If you want to expand your Machine Learning skills in 2022, Manoel has you covered.
+He dug through tons of course data to find 10 publicly accessible university courses that will teach you key topics from the ground up.
+(25 minute read): https://www.freecodecamp.org/news/best-machine-learning-courses/

+5. How do file systems work?
+This in-depth article will give you a solid understanding.
+You'll learn about partitioning schemes, system firmware, booting, and the computer science concepts that underpin them.
+(45 minute read): https://www.freecodecamp.org/news/file-systems-architecture-explained/

+2022 is just getting started.
+If you want to hit the ground running, you should take my Become-a-Developer New Year's Resolution Challenge.
+So far more than 1,000 people have committed to the challenge, which will involve about 30 minutes of learning each day for the next 3 months.
+No pressure 🙂 https://www.freecodecamp.org/news/2022-become-a-dev-new-years-resolution-challenge/

+Quote of the Week: *"There is no such thing as 'zero-config' software.
+It's just someone else's hard-coded settings."* — Jordan Walke, creator of React

 ### January 07, 2022
 1. This in-depth course will show you how to code your own Super Mario video game – complete with physics engine, shaders, sprite sheets, animations, and enemy AI.
 You'll learn some Java programming and some Java ecosystem game development tools.
 (25 hour YouTube course): https://www.freecodecamp.org/news/code-a-2d-game-engine-using-java/